Wouter-VDP/nuecc_python/README.md

       signal="nue",                 # Signal can be either 'nue' or 'numu' genie_version="mcc9.1",       # Defines the basic event weight from genie: mcc8, mcc9.0 or mcc9.1
-      norm_pot=0,                   # In case you want the POT scaled to a fixed value instead of the data. master_query=None,            # Query that is applied on all events that will be loaded, reduces memory. beam_on="on",                 # Sample that is used as the neutrino data; on, sidebands, fake data-sets ... pot_dict={},                  # Overwrite the pot scaling of the data with a custom dict, can be useful to look at specific Runs. load_syst=None,               # List of strings that contain the multiverse systematics.
+      norm_pot=0,                   # In case you want the POT scaled to a fixed value instead of the data. master_query=None,            # Query that is applied to all events that will be loaded, reduces memory. beam_on="on",                 # Sample that is used as the neutrino data; on, sidebands, fake data-sets ... pot_dict={},                  # Overwrite the pot scaling of the data with a custom dict, can be useful to look at specific Runs. load_syst=None,               # List of strings that contain the multiverse systematics.